The Seafarers' Charity: History

 In 2005 King George's Fund for Sailors adopted the working name Seafarers UK.
-This was changed in 2021 to The Seafarers' Charity, to make it clearer how the Charity supports seafarers in need and their families.
+This was changed in 2021 to The Seafarers' Charity, to make it clearer how the charity supports seafarers in the Commonwealth (long part of its remit) and throughout the world.

-Campaigning
+Advocacy

-Each year The Seafarers' Charity campaigns on behalf of seafarers across the Merchant Navy, Royal Navy and Fishing Fleets to raise awareness of the UK's maritime sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
+Each year The Seafarers' Charity campaigns on behalf of seafarers across the Merchant Navy, Royal Navy and Fishing Fleets, as well as in other maritime sectors, (e.g. professional yacht crew), to raise awareness of the important role seafarers play in society.